#Support for simple features, a standardised way to encode spatial vector data

 map_cluster

 Note: sometimes, the number of items in a cluster may be very small.
-In that case, you may want to merge to cluster to make the number of items in each group more homogeneous or perhaps change k in the k-means algorithm.
+In that case, you may want to merge two clusterx to make the number of items in each group more homogeneous or perhaps change k in the k-means algorithm.

 3.7.2 Cluster interpretation

 The map above not only displays the clusters where each LSOA belongs, but it also shows that there is a tendency for LSOAs belonging to the same cluster to be geographically close.
-This indicates that people with similar demographic characteristics live close to each other.
+This indicates that LSOAs with similar land use characteristics are close to each other.
 However, we still need to understand what each cluster represents.

 # creates a radial plot for cluster 1